GUSHING AND SQUIRTING RESEARCH

-And now for research specifically about gushing and squirting!
+As for research specifically about gushing and squirting:

-Since the 1950s, eleven studies have been done about squirting, with the most recent study we know of done in 2015 - check it out here.
+Since the 1950s, eleven squirting studies have been done, with the most recent study we know of done in 2015 - check it out here.
 But as I said earlier, these studies are not well funded and resourced, so the study in 2015 only had SEVEN people.
-Obviously not a solid sample size, but we work with what we’ve got you know and there’s still alot more research to be done.
+Obviously not a solid sample size, but we work with what we’ve got you know and there’s still more research to be done.

 So!
 From those eleven studies, so far we know:

 Gushing and squirting mostly happens from “G spot” arousal, but in some cases can happen from clitoral or anal stimulation.

 Although the fluid is mostly released through the urethra (the ‘pee tube’ hehehe) it can be also be released through the vaginal walls.